 A crowd outside Totest Aleng

-Artist residencies are designed to support local Indigenous artists and give them opportunities to work on their creative and cultural craft in a new, inspiring environment.
+Artist residencies provide local Indigenous artists space and resources to work on their creative and cultural craft in a new, inspiring environment.

 Call for interest